Am I Wrong for Setting Meal Rules for My Kids?

 Comment from u/munchkin_momma

-Child psychologist Dr. Madeline Levine notes that strict meal rules can sometimes lead to negative associations with food.
-She explains that when children feel pressured to eat certain foods, it can foster resistance and even disordered eating patterns in the long run.
+Strict meal rules can sometimes lead to negative associations with food.
+When children feel pressured to eat certain foods, it can foster resistance and even disordered eating patterns in the long run.

-Instead, she advocates for a more flexible approach, where parents can offer a variety of healthy options while encouraging children to explore their preferences.
+Instead, a more flexible approach, where parents can offer a variety of healthy options while encouraging children to explore their preferences, is advocated.
 This method not only supports nutrition but also respects children's developing autonomy.

 Comment from u/foodie_forever